nasa/cumulus-dashboard/README.md

 ## Building locally

-This requires [nvm](https://github.com/creationix/nvm) and node v6.9.
-To set v6.9 as the default, use `nvm alias default v6.9`.
+This requires [nvm](https://github.com/creationix/nvm) and node v8.11.
+To set v8.11 as the default, use `nvm use`.

 ```(bash)
 git clone https://github.com/cumulus-nasa/cumulus-dashboard